Safe Streets Initiative

 In addition, the three short streets that exist off of the east side of Russell Road will be converted to 24-hour resident parking only on the south side, with resident parking permits.
 The north sides of those streets will remain no-parking zones.
 Charles Street and High Terrace will also be converted to resident parking only.
 These areas will also be tow zones.
 A map of these restrictions can be found here.

 The ordinance regarding these restrictions was presented to City Council at the November 27 and December 13 Council Meetings.
 The ordinance contemplates a $25/year permit fee.
 Applicants would need to demonstrate current driver's licenses, registration and insurance, and would need to provide proof of residency on one of the affected streets; parking would be limited to that zone.
 The ordinance provides a process for suspension or revocation of licenses where vehicles accrue significant numbers of parking violations and/or are used in the commission of certain serious crimes.
 The ordinance also includes a guest parking permit process.

 Phase One of the Safe Streets Initiative was passed by City Council on December 13, 2017.
-The ordinance and memo can be found here.
+An amended version of Phase One was passed by City Council on February 12, 2018.
+The ordinance listing affected streets can be found here.
 Full enforcement of Phase One parking restrictions will go into effect on Thursday, March 29.
 View the Phase One press release for more information.

 Phase Two: Resident Parking Area Expansion

 Phase Two would expand the resident parking areas from Phase One into other areas (highlighted in yellow in the map here).
 This change is intended to preclude the displacement of vehicles from Phase Three into adjacent residential neighborhoods, and also prevent the deterioration of public safety conditions in the College/John Neighborhood and North Fifth Ward.
 Phase Two is anticipated to go to the City Council for review on Monday, March 26.

 Phase Three: No Parking 2:00 a.m. to 6:00 a.m., West of Annie Glidden